-2-D ART 1 0101300 Grades 9, 10, 11, 12 This is a beginning drawing and painting art class.
+2-D ART 1 0101300

+This is a beginning drawing and painting art class.
 It covers general art techniques that will be required knowledge for most other art courses.
 Anyone who is interested in pursuing an art track at KWHS should enroll in this course.
-2-D Art 1 is also for students who want to fulfill an art credit and enjoy doing handson art projects.
-Lab fee \$40.00 ADVANCED DRAWING/PAINTING 1 0104335/0104365 Grades 10, 11, 12 This is an advanced art course for students who are interested in art.
+2-D Art 1 is also for students who want to fulfill an art credit and enjoy doing hands-on art projects.

+Lab fee \$40.00

+ADVANCED DRAWING/PAINTING 1\\

+This is an advanced art course for students who are interested in art.
 Students will create works of art in pencil, colored pencil, watercolor, and acrylic paint.
 The focus is on technique and preparing students for AP Art and beyond.

-PRE-REQUISITE: 2-D Art 1 LAB FEE: \$20.00 per semester CREATIVE PHOTOGRAPHY 1 (ONLINE) 0108310 Grades 10, 11, 12 The purpose of this course is to give students a basic understanding of photographic imagery.
+\\PRE-REQUISITE: 2-D Art 1 LAB FEE: \$20.00 per semester

+CREATIVE PHOTOGRAPHY 1 (ONLINE)

+The purpose of this course is to give students a basic understanding of photographic imagery.
 Students will use digital computer technology to create photographs.
-This course focuses on composition and course and counts towards the online graduation requirement.
-CREATIVE PHOTOGRAPHY 2, 3 HONORS (ONLINE) 0108320-30 Grades 10, 11, 12 Students will learn to capture events and moments with a digital camera.
+This course focuses on composition and photo techniques.
+Students need access to a computer and a digital camera (or phone).
+This is an ONLINE course and counts towards the online graduation requirement.

+CREATIVE PHOTOGRAPHY 2, 3 HONORS (ONLINE) \\

+Students will learn to capture events and moments with a digital camera.
 Students will research and write about composition and techniques.
 This is a feeder course into AP Photography.
 This an ONLINE course and counts towards the online graduation requirement.
-PRE-REQUISITE: Photo 1 0102300 CERAMICS/POTTERY 1 Grades 10, 11, 12 The purpose of this class is to enable students to recognize the properties, possibilities, and limitations of clay by creating functional and non-functional works of ceramic and pottery using basic hand-building techniques.
-LAB FEE: \$40.00 ADVANCED CERAMICS/POTTERY 2 & 3 HONORS 0102310, 20 Grades 10, 11, 12 The purpose of this course is to enable students to recognize the properties, possibilities, and limitations of clay by creating functional and nonfunctional works of ceramics and pottery using intermediate-level hand-building and basic wheel-throwing techniques.

-PRE-REQUISITE: Ceramics/Pottery 1
+\\PRE-REQUISITE: Photo 1